 Here are some packing suggestions – if you have questions, we encourage you to ask on our Facebook Group.
 In addition to getting great advice, you’ll likely be helping someone else out, too!

 Our Camp Agreement: Take out everything you took in!
 If a chair/tent breaks or yoga mat gets ripped, don’t just throw it out on site – take it home with you and throw it out there.
 Unless it’s meal remainders or small things that will not pack up with you well, plan on taking out everything you brought.
-There will be recycling and general trash, but we are committed to having a light impact on camp, and to leaving the site as clean or better than we found it.
+There will be recycling and general trash, but we are committed to having a light impact on camp, and to leaving the site better than we found it.

 If you registered online, don’t forget your signed waiver!